bkainz/draw2d_js.app.brainbox/README.md

 # Digital Training Studio - circuit simulator for the web

+Logic gates are the basic building blocks of any digital system.
+It is an electronic circuit having one or more than one input and only one output.
+The relationship between the input and the output is based on a certain logic.
+Based on this, logic gates are named as AND gate, OR gate, NOT gate etc.

+Now you can  edit and run your digital circuit simulation designs online on PCs, Macs, thin clients, tablets, smart phones, smart TVs and e-book readers without any installation.
+You can use **DigitalTrainingStudio** in the office, classroom or at home and connect even your RaspberryPi to drive real physical devices.

-Extended Demo project for the [draw2d.js](http://www.draw2d.org) library which shows how to connect the browser with a node.js server on raspberry Pi or just your local computer.
+(*Extended Demo project for the [draw2d.js](http://www.draw2d.org) library which shows how to connect the browser with a node.js server on raspberry Pi or just your local computer.*)

 ![image](src/assets/images/animation.gif)